espelion/f1_racer_ai_agent/README.md

 ### Using Gemini <a id="gemini"></a>

 If you would like to use the **Gemini Text Generator** you will need to use the <a href="https://github.com/espelion/f1_racer_ai_agent/tree/feature/gemini-generator#gemini">gemini</a> branch of the codebase.
 It has been separated from the basic implementation to keep Docker containers light-weight depending on your needs.

 _NB: Docker process remains the same._

+<p align="right">(<a href="#top">back to top</a>)</p>

+### Using a Transformer <a id="transformer"></a>

+If you would like to use the **Transormer Text Generator** you will need to use the <a href="https://github.com/espelion/f1_racer_ai_agent/tree/feature/transformer-generator#transformer">transformer</a> branch of the codebase.
+It has been separated from the basic implementation to keep Docker containers light-weight depending on your needs.
+Some of the packages used run some of these computations are quite large and bloat the environments and containers, hence this version is kept really basic.

+_NB: Docker process remains the same._